StupsKiesel/TM2-Stadium-NoseBug-Start/README.md

 6. Go to the Button Right next to the Tree Symbol, this is the place where you can select the Macro Blocks

+How to create a 64x64 Map ?
+Go to https://openplanet.nl/ and download this cool mod for Maniaplanet.
+After Installing Start your Maniaplanet and chuse your TitlePack, now press F3 and you will see the Mod Menü,
+Click on "Scipts" and then on "Create a new map..."

+Have Fun :)